The Wilma P. Mankiller health care clinic nearly doubled in 2015 with a $10 million expansion of 28,000 square feet

 Cherokee Nation Businesses drives and builds a strong economy

 By Andrea Richard

-As the United States’ largest tribe with nearly 300,000 members, the Cherokee Nation’s jurisdiction spans 14 counties in northeastern Oklahoma with Tahlequah as its capital.
+As the United States’ largest tribe with more than 350,000 members, the Cherokee Nation’s jurisdiction spans 14 counties in northeastern Oklahoma with Tahlequah as its capital.

 Twenty-five percent of CNB’s profits are reinvested to the tribal government, furthering development, according to Charles (Chuck) Garrett, CNB’s executive vice president.
 “Through the dividends we provide to our shareholders, a lot of the economic development results in funding for education, funding for scholarships, roads and infrastructure,” said Garrett.
 “All those things, in the end, are necessary ingredients to effective economic development.”

 TBJ recently spoke to Garrett about CNB’s new ventures and strategies.

 I am in Catoosa where are our flagship casino is located at the Hard Rock Hotel.